 In vascular occlusive disorders of the eye, there is an increased risk for posterior and/or anterior segment neovascularization.
-The schedule for follow-up visits should consider the extent of retinal or ocular ischemia.
-Specifically, patients with greater ischemia require more frequent follow-up.
+Patients with greater ischemia require closer and more frequent follow-up.
+Panretinal photocoagulation (PRP) treatment is recommended for patients who develop iris or retinal neovascularization.